RocketCommunicationsInc/astro/packages/astro-uxds/_content/components/textarea.md

 # Textarea

 Textareas are multi-line text inputs that allow for entering text in a larger area than a single-line text input would allow.
 They are typically used for multi-line input use cases like comments or feedback.
-(This short description could go in the Storybook section.)

 ## Rules of Thumb